na-na-hi/renget/archive/8g2bpu.md

 A group of three or more having a swimming competition

-~~Flower viewing (picnic) with the anon-mons, can be at the garden or somewhere that has abundance of flowers~~

-Any anon-mons babysitting a baby-mon (job requests tend to get weird)

 Guild members reading books on the library (add clover stories as titles on the book if possible?)

 Anon-mons going fishing at the river (is this alright?)

-Nick and Kiyo meeting, idk insert clueless members comparing the two

 A guild member teaching newbie guild members (w/ whiteboard? idk), about the basics of Mystery Dungeons